 Buy official merchandise

 Know a mate who has a penchant for a certain band or venue?
-Father's Day approaches fast, friends; think of how much a T-shirt, record or even fridge magnet might mean to someone you know.
+Birthdays and anniversaries come thick and fast, friends; think of how much a T-shirt, record or even fridge magnet might mean to someone you know.

 Go straight to the band's website and make sure you're buying official merchandise (rather than heading to a huge online retail giant) so the band gets as big a share of the money as possible.
 Going straight to the source also means you're more likely to get a niche, limited edition selection – think signed items, bundle deals or special-edition vinyl presses.